fyc0322/CSE701_Project3/README.md

 ```

 ### void limit(double a, double b, double h, double eps):
-This function directly read expression “orig and deri” from class and then find all the limit values of formula “orig” from a to b with step h. if f’(x)<eps, then this x would be detected as a zero point of f’(x), which is deri (the derivative of orig) in class.
+This function directly read expression “orig and deri” from class and then find all the limit values of formula “orig” from a to b with step h. if f’(x)<eps, then this x would be detected as a zero point of f’(X), which is deri (the derivative of orig) in class.
 After finding all the zero values, all points will be printed out to the screen.

 **Algorithms:**
-For f(x), if f’(x)=0, then x is a point in which f(x) will have a limit maximum or minimum value.
-If there is no f’(x)=0 in the range from a to b, then local maximum and minimum value would be located on boundaries a and b.
+For f(X), if f’(X)=0, then X is a point in which f(x) will have a limit maximum or minimum value.
+If there is no f’(X)=0 in the range from a to b, then local maximum and minimum value would be located on boundaries a and b.

 **Examples:**
 ```